Bachina-Pranav/Gutenberg_Project/chapters/Part2-chapter7.md

-sister, she might have been removed, like [Winston](https://classic-literature.fandom.com/wiki/Winston_Smith) himself, to one of the colonies for homeless children (Reclamation Centres, they were called) which had grown up as a result of the civil war, or she might have been sent to the labour Free eBooks at Planet eBook.com 207 camp along with his mother, or simply left somewhere or other to die.
+sister, she might have been removed, like [Winston](https://classic-literature.fandom.com/wiki/Winston_Smith) himself, to one of the colonies for homeless children (Reclamation Centres, they were called) which had grown up as a result of the civil war, or she might have been sent to the labour camp along with his mother, or simply left somewhere or other to die.
 The dream was still vivid in his mind, especially the enveloping protecting gesture of the arm in which its whole meaning seemed to be contained.
 His mind went back to